realifetech/ios-sdk/README.md

 To ensure the SDK is configured before any other functionality is used, we recommend adding the code to your `AppDelegate`'s `applicationDidFinishLaunching(_:)`.

 ## Device Registration
-Interfacing with out backend systems requires that your device be registered with them.
+Interfacing with our backend systems requires that your device be registered with them.
 You can use the below function to register the device.

 ``` swift